LieberInstitute/Human_DLPFC_Deconvolution/README.md

 ### Bulk RNA-seq datasets

-The bulk RNA-seq datasets include 6 samples groups comprised of mRNA isolated from either nucleus or cytoplasm and prepped with either polyA selection or rRNA depletion strategies.
-Data for this samples is currently being QC'd, but it will be accessible as a `SummarizedExperiment` object located at the subdirectory:
+The bulk RNA-seq datasets include 6 samples groups comprised of mRNA isolated from either nucleus, cytoplasm, or bulk, and prepped with either polyA selection or rRNA depletion strategies.
+Data come from 19 samples, meaning 113 total data points.

+These bulk RNA-seq data are currently being QC'd, but they will be accessible as a `SummarizedExperiment` object located at the subdirectory:

 `Human_DLPFC_Deconvolution/processed-data/01_SPEAQeasy/`